 Hello...

 I’m Emma Dillon (she/her), an integrative psychotherapist and counsellor MBACP (Accred) with 15 years of experience of supporting people to improve their physical, holistic and mental health.
-My professional background encompasses body-based modalities, remedial physical / holistic health, meditation and talking therapy.

 How We Might Work Together...

-Our relationship will be central to the work we do.
-I believe that therapy isn’t about “fixing” you—it’s about creating a space where you can understand yourself and those around you more clearly, connect with your inner resources, and move forward in a way that feels right for you.
+I believe that this process isn’t about “fixing” you—it’s about creating a space where you can understand yourself and those around you more clearly, connect with your inner resources, explore blind spots, be gently challenged and move forward in a way that feels right for you.

 I have found that creative expression, such as writing and journaling, can be powerful tools for self-discovery and growth - connecting with a sense of creativity inspires my approach and I'm happy to explore this in our work together.